yrechtman/hiring-site/content/jd.md

 **Build the machine.** We are actively building internal tools, workflows, and automations.
 You'll own a meaningful part of that for yourself, for me, and for the firm overall.
 This means shipping real things with and actively using AI tools.

 **Build your brand.** This is a platform job.
 You have the Slow calling card, access to our network, and the autonomy to develop a public point of view.
 I want you to raise your profile and be known for something.

 **Bring me the work.** I'd much rather say yes to a pitch than hand out assignments.
 Show up with opinions, experiments, and things you want to try.
-If you're waiting to be told what to do, this role will frustrate both of us.
+I want to help you allocate resources to your/our experiments and projects, not just come up with experiments for you to run.

 **Cultivate taste and exercise judgement.** It's not enough to see a lot of things, you have to create a specific model of the world that makes sense to you and might be right. _Use your head and have an opinion that you're willing to back up._